railwayapp/docs/src/pages/plugins/postgresql.md

 ## Image

-The Postgres plugin uses the [postgis/postgis:13-3.1](https://registry.hub.docker.com/r/postgis/postgis/) docker image.
+The Postgres plugin uses the [timescale/timescaledb-postgis:latest-pg13](https://hub.docker.com/r/timescale/timescaledb) docker image.

-## PostGIS
+## Timescale and PostGIS

-All PostgreSQL containers have the [PostGIS](https://postgis.net/install/) family of extensions installed.
-However, you must enable PostGIS in every database you want to use it.
+All PostgreSQL containers have the [PostGIS](https://postgis.net/install/) and [Timescale](https://www.timescale.com/) family of extensions installed.
+However, you must enable the extensions in every database you want to use them.

+For example

 ```
-CREATE EXTENSION postgis;
+CREATE EXTENSION IF NOT EXISTS postgis;
+CREATE EXTENSION IF NOT EXISTS timescaledb;
 ```